Good CLI Design Is Mostly Silence

 Just JSON.

 This rule sounds strict because it needs to be strict.
-The moment diagnostics leak into stdout, the command becomes harder to use in pipes and scripts.
+The moment diagnostics leak into stdout, the command gets worse in pipes, scripts, and CI.

 A CLI that mixes data and logs is not friendly.
 It is messy.